"Culture and morale changed overnight! In under 2 months, we’ve had over 2,000 kudos sent and 80%+ engagement across all employees."

 Self-assurance is the feeling of appreciation towards our own abilities.
 While pride and arrogant individuals can be described as those who are consistently comparing themselves to others.
 It goes without saying, but avoid this behavior at all cost.

 According to educator and activist Brittany Packnett, some factors that can contribute to building up your self-assurance is permission, community, and curiosity.
-Take a peek at how Packnett breaks down self-assurance.
+Take a peek at how Packnett breaks down self-assurance and growth mind activities for eager professionals.

 Developing self-assurance takes practice.
 Not just in your personal life but in your professional as well.
 To build off of Packnett’s “three ways to crack the code of confidence,” here are more ways for you to increase your sense of self-assurance in the workplace.